emilygfagan/active-directory/README.md

-## Part 1: Active Directory Lab Setup

-This project was created to:

-- Strengthen hands-on experience with enterprise-grade IT infrastructure
-- Practice administering and troubleshooting Windows-based networks
-- Demonstrate readiness for roles in IT support, help desk, or systems administration
-- Serve as a strong portfolio project for job interviews and internships

 ## Part 2: PowerShell Automation
 After building the Active Directory lab environment, I expanded the project by scripting the user creation process with PowerShell.